tushar-nb/android_app/README.md

 - TAX CALCULATOR APP: uses TextField, States, MutableState, computation logic, lambda functions, etc.

 CHANGES / MODIFICATIONS ASKED TO DO IN THE APP:
-- data loss on landscape (on rotation) View Model
+- data loss on landscape (on rotation) View Model-
-- calculate button for input validation
+- calculate button for input validation-
-- error msg if income is empty
+- error msg if income is empty-
 - breakup of the total taxable amount
-- camel Case writing
+- camel Case writing-
-- Unit test and write unit tests on tax logic
+- Unit test and write unit tests on tax logic-
-- Using Constants in kotlin
+- Using Constants in kotlin-